-NP: Tell us about the work you do at the Graveley Lab in the Department of Genetics and Genome Sciences.
+NAN: Tell us about the work you do at the Graveley Lab in the Department of Genetics and Genome Sciences.

-BG: We do many things!
+BRENTON: We do many things!
 We basically study how life works.
 That’s my main interest.
 I’m not so much interested in a specific disease.
 I’m more interested in how things work.